 The Company's Board of Directors bears the ultimate responsibility for ensuring that corporate governance arrangements within the Company are sufficient and appropriate to the size, nature and complexity of its business.
-By the end of 2021, the BoD consisted of 7 members, of which 2 were independent non-executive Directors, 1 was non-executive Director and 4 executive Directors.
+By the end of 2022, the BoD consisted of 7 members, of which 2 were independent non-executive Directors, 1 non-executive Director and 4 executive Directors.
 The Company's Board delegates authority to certain Committees in order to monitor and oversee specific aspects of the business.
 In addition, the Company has established and incorporated into its governance system the following key functions: Risk Management, Actuarial, Information Security, Data Privacy/Compliance and Internal Audit.

 The Company ensures that all persons who effectively run the undertaking or hold other key functions at all times fulfil their professional qualifications, knowledge and experience and are of good repute and integrity.
 Genikes Insurance is committed on an ongoing basis to improve and enhance its corporate governance framework to ensure risk and compliance management.
+Section B of the Report provide details of the overall Company's governance system.

-Risk Profile
+C. Risk Profile

 The Company uses the standard formula to estimate its Solvency Capital Requirement ("SCR") according to which the SCR calculation is divided into risk modules.
-The main components of the SCR (before diversification) for the reporting year ended 31 December 2021 are as follows:
+The main components of the SCR (before diversification) for the reporting year ended 31 December 2022 are as follows: